maxehmookau/mml-spec/README.md

 Some ideas of better expressing music as plain text than using Music XML or other proprietary technologies.

+The creation of this document will hopefully lead to a binary application to output music based on this specification.

 ## Assumptions

 > Rule No 1.
 We should make as few assumptions as possible.
 But, we have to make some.